-- I. Oral presentation with prepared materials Topic must be approved by instructor: Unit Circle, Derivative, or Applications of the Derivative - II.
+- I. Oral presentation with prepared materials Topic must be approved by instructor: Unit Circle, Derivative, Applications of the Derivative, or Area Under a Curve - II.
 Author Maple Project with approved topic - III.
-Brief research paper 2 3 pages Topic must be approved by instructor: Mathematician with significant contribution to the Calculus IV.
-Exceptibility Marke exformance.
-Targing TDA - IV.
+Brief research paper 2 3 pages Topic must be approved by instructor: Mathematician with significant contribution to the Calculus - IV.
 Essay with Maple software Topic TBA